8 Non-Traditional Asthma Treatments

 Most asthmatics stick with traditional asthma medicine, or medicine approved by the FDA, recommended by the medical profession, and prescribed by physicians.
-However, some prefer to reach out and try non-traditional asthma treatments.
+However, some prefer to reach out and try natural remedies or alternative treatments for asthma.
 Here’s all you need to know.

 What are non-traditional treatments?

 They are essentially a variety of options that are not well studied and not proven by science.
 They are therefore not approved by the FDA, not approved by the medical profession, and not prescribed by physicians.
 They are often referred to as alternative remedies, alternative therapies, alternative asthma treatments, or non-conventional medicine.

 Keep in mind this is not a complete list.
 Here are some of the ones I have heard of.